eosnetworkfoundation/docs/docs/05_community-developer-tools/index.md

 This is a list of developer tools which are built by members of the Antelope community, curated by the Developer Relations team at EOS Network Foundation.

-If you would like to submit a tool to be added to the list, please fill in [this form](https://blockone.typeform.com/to/gA4F0Q).
+If you would like to submit a tool to be added to the list, please check the contribution guidelines in the [Developer Relations](https://github.com/eosnetworkfoundation/devrel) repository.

 ## Community Developer Tools